 - The U.S. has the largest installed base of linacs, both in absolute numbers and per capita, and it is also Elekta's largest market - Healthcare providers are predominately private - The market is driven by replacement investments: renewing installed systems with new devices and enhanced functionality - Around 60 percent of cancer patients are treated with radiotherapy - The U.S. has the world's highest healthcare cost per person

-Requirements for greater efficiency create a demand for more integrated and comprehensive solutions develor vs. last in conscurrent net sales development vs. last year, in constant currency
+• Requirements for greater efficiency create a demand for more integrated and comprehensive solutions

 South America